-The NLP Shared Task challenges and workshops continue to be directed by Dr. Uzuner, now Associate Professor of Information Sciences and Technology in the Volgenau School of Engineering at George Mason University.
+The NLP Shared Task challenges and workshops continue to be directed by Dr. Uzuner, now Department Chair and Associate Professor of Information Sciences and Technology in the Volgenau School of Engineering at George Mason University.
 Beginning in 2018, they are officially known as n2c2 (National NLP Clinical Challenges) — a name that pays tribute to their i2b2 origins.

 The software development component of the former i2b2 Center is now under the direction of the i2b2 tranSMART Foundation, a member-driven non-profit foundation developing an open-source / open-data community around the i2b2, tranSMART and OpenBEL translational research platforms.